 Note: an Ethernet splitter doesn’t actually increase the number of devices you can connect via Ethernet, and you will need a splitter at the other end to “unsplit” the connection back into two cables, so two Ethernet splitters will be required each time.

 For some limited situations, Ethernet splitters are a good option.
-However, it’s almost always better to opt for an Ethernet switch.
+However, it’s almost always better to opt for an Ethernet switch or hub.

 Returning to our original topic of transforming one Ethernet cable into two, the Ethernet switch is the real star of this guide.
 The way it works is incredibly simple.
-You can use one port to connect the switch to your router via Ethernet, then connect your Ethernet devices to the remaining ports.
+You can use one port to connect the switch to your router via Ethernet, then connect your Ethernet devices to the remaining ports, just like a hub.

 Switches allow for full-duplex communication between devices, which means that data can be sent and received at the same time, resulting in a faster network.